rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ludicrous.md

     2. Validate the finalized transaction on both systems.

 ??? warning "5.
 Inspect Transaction"
-    1. Use [Dark Skippy](https://darkskippy.com) tools on both Transaction-Managers to scan for anomalies.
+    1. Use detection tools (for [Dark Skippy](https://darkskippy.com) style attacks) on both Transaction-Managers to scan for anomalies.
     2. If issues are detected, abort and investigate.

 ??? info "6.
 Broadcast Signed Transaction"
     1. Transfer the signed transaction from the airgap to the **secure drop point**.
     2. Broadcast via the online Transaction-Manager at the drop point.
     3. Monitor confirmations on both receive-only [full nodes](../sovereignty/level-4.md) within the airgap.

 ---